Ed-von-Schleck/dml/README.md

 See INSTALL for instructions on how to install dml on your system.

+To convert a dml-file to pdf and html, do
+    $ dml --pdf --html <path/to/dmlfile.dml>
-A description of how to use dml is in MANUAL.
+A detailed description of how to use dml is in MANUAL.

 You can browse the source and get recent releases on http://github.com/Ed-von-Schleck/dml